 Confidence = good.
 Confidence = important.
 (I heart word math)

-So let’s all learn a lesson from the hilariously inept Four Horseman alliance from this season of Survivor, who were stunned to find out that their genius plans were foiled by a formerly homeless guy named Dreamz.
-Overconfidence will not only get you voted off the island by someone who pluralizes his own nickname with a “z,” it might just interfere with your writing as well.
+So let’s all learn a lesson from the hilariously inept Four Horseman alliance from a past season of Survivor, who were stunned to find out that their genius plans were foiled by a guy named Dreamz.
+Overconfidence will not only get you voted off the island, it might just interfere with your writing as well.